Macedon93/mysite/content/about.md

 +++
-title = "Who I Am"
+title = "Who am I?"
 slug = "about"
 +++

-My name is Steve, im a 27 year old jr Data Scientist pursuing my masters in Data Science.
+I'm a 27 year old jr Data Scientist & Data engineer pursuing my masters in Data Science.

-My professional interests are primarily in statistical learning theory, machine learning algorithms and their optimization, data mining and general data analysis.
+My interests are primarily in statistical learning theory, probabalistic generative models, machine learning algorithms and their optimization, data mining and database design.
 Im currently trying to get my foot in the door for my first post bac job.

-I will be entering the Data Science masters program at Montclair State this upcoming fall.
+I will be entering the Data Science MSc program at Montclair State University in September 2020.